xulihang/rst-playground/docs/source/1-intro/directives.rst

        :widths: 15, 10, 30

        "Albatross", 2.99, "On a stick!"
-       "Crunchy Frog", 1.49, "If we took the bones out, it wouldn't be
+       "Crunchy Frog", 1.49, "If we took the bones out, it wouldn't be crunchy, now would it?"

 .. csv-table:: Frozen Delights!
     :header: "Treat", "Quantity", "Description"
     :widths: 15, 10, 30

     "Albatross", 2.99, "On a stick!"
-    "Crunchy Frog", 1.49, "If we took the bones out, it wouldn't be
+    "Crunchy Frog", 1.49, "If we took the bones out, it wouldn't be crunchy, now would it?"